LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

         - The postal zip code for the member’s office in Washington, D.C.

       - `<officeTelephone>`
-        - Parent container for the member’s telephone contact information.
+        - Container for the member’s telephone contact information.
 The `<officeTelephone>` container will include the following child:
           - `<phoneNumber>` (e.g., (202) 224-4242)
             - The telephone number for the member’s office in Washington, D.C.

   - `<leadership>`
-    - Parent container for all leadership positions the member has held during their membership/tenure of service.
+    - Container for all leadership positions the member has held during their membership/tenure of service.
 The `<leadership>` container will contain the following children:

       - `<item>`
-        - Parent container for individual leadership positions held by the member during a Congress.
+        - Container for individual leadership positions held by the member during a Congress.
 The `<item>` container will include the following:

           - `<type>` (e.g., President Pro Tempore)
             - The title of the leadership position held by the member.